|Restrictions:||Dickinson applicants only|

 Dickinson also provides students with medical and travel security assistance through International SOS.
 Please visit our Health and Insurance Abroad page for more information.

 Visiting students live in College accommodation.
 In order that Visiting Students may have a fuller experience of living in the UK, the College tries - as far as is practicable - to integrate their housing with that of other Mansfield students.
 All students have their own study-bedroom, and share kitchen and bathroom facilities.
 They also have access to the College Dining Hall for meals during term time together with all other College facilities.
 Visiting Students do not have to move out of their accommodation over the Easter and Christmas vacations, and Oxford can provide an excellent base for exploring the rest of the UK and Europe.

-Internships are not generally available; however, many students have undertaken independent research projects while in Norwich.
+Internships are not generally available; however, many students have undertaken independent research projects.
 Students are permitted to work; see finances for more information.

 Students can conduct research abroad under the guidance of a Dickinson advisor.
 The Student International Research Fund (SIRF) was established to help students with extra travel costs associated with independent research projects.
 Students are encouraged to present their research at the International Research Symposium when they return to campus.